Play. Grow. Lead.

 — A Socratic Cards participant

-Socratic Cards — a viral, self-propagating learning program — gives any organization a practical path for developing leaders, mentors, and a hero-driven culture.
+Socratic Cards — a viral, self-propagating learning program — gives any organization an experiental path for developing leaders, mentors, and a flatter organization.

 Sample Socratic Cards